 A staple in the 1960s and ’70s, grasscloth wallpaper has lately become a hot commodity.
 A natural material, it’s one of the most versatile decor items, complementing almost any style from tropical to rustic, traditional to modern.
-But despite its good looks, grasscloth is a “fussy baby” in the big family of wallcoverings.
+But despite its good looks, it is a “fussy baby” in the big family of wallcoverings.
 It is delicate and isn’t exactly a breeze to install — but it’s worth it when done right.
 If you’re considering grasscloth, here’s what you need to know.
+Cover photo is from Black Lacquer Design.Set the Right Mood With Textured Grasscloth.

 What Is Grasscloth?